-North Dakota's Food Stamps (SNAP) Policy

 WHO IS ELIGIBLE FOR FOOD STAMPS?

-Flexibility Current policy Potential improvement

-Gross income limit

-How much can a family of three earn and remain eligible? \$4,303/month for families eligible through the Broad- Based Categorical Eligibility (BBCE) framework, or 200% FPL for a family of three in 2024.
-N/A
+Flexibility Current policy Potential improvement Gross income limit How much can family members earn while being eligible? \$4,303/month (or 200% FPL for a family of three in 2024).
+N/A Asset Limit How many assets can families retain in savings while still being eligible for food stamps?

-Asset Limit

-How many assets can families retain in savings while still being eligible for food stamps?
 There is no limit on savings for BBCE-eligible families.
-(BBCE-eligible families are referred to as TANF Information and Referral, or , or TANF I & R, households in North Dakota.)
-N/A

-Transitional Benefit Alternative (TBA)

-Does North Dakota provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
+(BBCE-eligible families are referred to as TANF Information and Referral Services (TANF I & R) households in North Dakota.)
+N/A Transitional Benefit Alternative (TBA) Does North Dakota provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
 No. Consider providing TBA to families transitioning from TANF cash assistance to provide support in vulnerable periods, as other states are doing (e.g., Wisconsin, Nebraska).